Multi-Person Extreme Motion Prediction: Experimental Evaluation

+\textbf{Single action split and unseen action split.} We also reported our proposed method by reporting the results on \wen{single action split and unseen action split}.
+For \wen{single action split}, XIA outperforms the state-of-the-art methods also on action-specific models, as shown in Table~\ref{tab:proto2}.
+Interestingly, we observe that the performance on \wen{single action split} is worse than the corresponding results on \wen{common action split}, meaning that training on different actions helps regularising the network for this very challenging collaborative extreme motion prediction task.
+Regarding \wen{unseen action split} shown in Table~\ref{tab:proto3}, we can see that XIA still outperforms the state-of-the-art methods on most of the actions, demonstrating the robustness of our method.

-\textbf{Qualitative result.} Figure \ref{fig:teaser} shows an example of our visualisation result comparing with the prediction results of the baseline model and the groundtruth.
-We can see that the poses estimated by XIA are obviously closer to the ground truth than those estimated by the Base method.
+\textbf{Qualitative results.} Figure~\ref{fig:teaser} shows some example of our visualisation results compared to Hisrep~\etal~\cite{mao2020history}, MSR~\cite{Dang_2021_ICCV} and the ground truth, on the \wen{common action split}.
+We can see that the poses estimated by our method are much closer to the ground truth than the other methods, and it works well even on some extreme actions where other methods totally fail (Figure~\ref{fig:teaser}-right).
+More qualitative examples could be found in the supplementary material.

-\textbf{Ablations.} Table~\ref{tab:abla} reports our ablation study.
-The ablation study is conducted on the \textbf{CA} split, and we report average values per dancer, on the three metrics.
-Additionally we report the model size.
-We demonstrate the interest of the design of XIA, as the three versions of XIA have the same amount of parameters but the proposed one is the best in performance, and our method could give a significant improvement to the baseline with a small adding complexity.
+\textbf{Ablation study.} Taking Hisrep~\cite{mao2020history} as example, we first tried 3 different ways of training the single-person motion prediction models on our multi-person dataset: (i) 'mix': train a single model using data of the two poses $\{P^l, P^f\}$; (ii) 'cat': concatenate the two poses as a single input vector $[P^l, P^f]$; (iii) 'sep': train two person-specific models for ${P^l}$ and ${P^f}$.
+Since 'sep' gives best performance, all the state-of-the-art methods reported above in this paper is using this setting.
+As for our collaborative motion prediction model, we report performances of several different design choices of our model.
+We found that updating the key and values of the temporal attention using our XIA module provide the best results.
+We demonstrate the interest of the design of our method as the proposed one is the best in performance and our method significantly improves all the single-person motion prediction results.

+\textbf{Limitations.} Collecting clean and reusable 3D pose data requires specific equipment and recording extreme poses requires actors with specific skills, thus ExPI is rare and difficult to reproduce/extend.
+This is clearly a limitation in the era of data-hungry deep learning architectures.
+Besides, predicting very long future (beyond~2s for example) is still an open problem, specially for the fast movements of ExPI.